appukuttan-shailesh/CONECT-INT_website/content/slides/2022-06-20-CONECT-CENTURI-summer-school/index.md

 - our brains light up billions of cells in a structured way,
 - neural activity is in majority carried by action potentials, or *spikes*,
-- we wish to better understand the structure by using machine learning.
+- we wish to better understand this structure by using machine learning.

 {{< speaker_note >}}
 **2 MINUTE**